Kororoit Creek Trail: Lowest section

 The Hobsons Bay Coastal Trail goes through Altona Coastal Park - site of the old Williamstown Racecourse.
 A lone palm stands guard over the remains of the old grandstand.
 North of the park, at the ford over Racecourse Road and also at the south end of the park, trails split off that lead to a single path, that heads westerly towards Millers Road.
 Nearby was the old Williamstown Racecourse railway station.

 At Millers Rd cross the road to the serenity of Cherry Lake.
 A 3.7 km path circumnavigates the lake.
 On the way bird life including pelicans can be seen.
 It makes for stark contrast in this heavily industrialised area.

 Future expansion

-The section from the Federation Trail to Cherry Lake is still incomplete.
+The section from Barnes Road to Cherry Lake is still incomplete as at May 2024.
 Once the upper and lower paths are joined, there will be an uninterrupted walking and cycling path all the way from Ardeer to Port Phillip Bay.
+Cycling and walking options exist along Millers Road northwards from Cherry Lake, up to the junction with Cabot Road and through Miller's Junction Shopping Complex to Barnes Road.